maim-lain/mythicmanor/weeks/week6.md

     - Check wardrobe -> Dig around -> Diary entry #4??

-- Fanora 14 - Afternoon - Sweet Treats | Talk to her.
-- Nefari 14 - Afternoon - Library | Enter the library.
-Afternoon - Mall>Full Moon | Talk to Kylie, ask about the person.
+- Nefari 14 - Afternoon - Mall>Full Moon | Talk to Kylie, ask about the person.
-- Esther 15 - Morning - Her room | Visit her.
 - Velle 15 - Afternoon - Gym>Shower Area | Click on the women’s shower area door.
 Morning - Mall>High Vibes | Enter the store.
 Night - Velvet Desires | Give the item to Celeste.
+- Esther 16 - Afternoon - Art Studio | Register for a class.
+- Fanora 16 - Night - Your room | Watch some porn on your PC.
 - Naira 16 - Afternoon - Cafe | Talk to her, go with her.